This gluten-free coleslaw recipe brings crunchy, creamy, sweet, and tangy all together into one classic side dish!

 It's almost summer, and that means we will be outside enjoying the weather with friends and family.
 I love summer, and I sometimes wait for it to come very impatiently because I am ready after the cold weather over the last few months.
 We live in the mid-west, where spring pretends to come for a few weeks, and then we get hit with the second winter.

-I love all things barbecue, and this gluten-free coleslaw goes with all of it!
-Its crunchy meets creamy with the gluten-free coleslaw dressing made with super simple ingredients.
+I love all things barbecue, and this gluten-free coleslaw goes with all of our favorites, such as on a BBQ pulled pork sandwich!
+It is crunchy and creamy with the gluten-free coleslaw dressing made with super simple ingredients.

 Is coleslaw gluten-free?